Would you like to discover tips and tricks on all kinds of love trends – from lube to ben wa balls and so on?

 About eight percent of users open the condom pack with sharp objects without being aware of the danger of damaging the condom.

-Some lovers use oil-based lubricant.
+Some lovers use oil-based lubricants.
 Baby oil, massage oil or vaseline are dangerous for latex condoms.
 Condoms get holes due to the ingredients and tear.
-Water-soluble lubricants such as AQUAglide are available especially for use with condoms.
+A waterbased lube such as AQUAglide is available especially for use with condoms.

-The AQUAglide lubricating gel, popular a million times over, deserves the trust of condom users.
+The AQUAglide lube, popular a million times over, deserves the trust of condom users.